 However, research has shown that the euphoric feeling that one experiences affectionately called “runner’s high” cannot be achieved by light-to-moderate weight training or cardiovascular exercise.
 Only when heavy weights are used or the training incorporates sprinting or some other anaerobic exertion can “runner’s high” be experienced.

-Basically “runner’s high” occurs when the body crosses over to an anaerobic state from an aerobic state and it suddenly finds itself 0b48859without enough oxygen to satisfy the muscles and cells crying out for it.
+Basically “runner’s high” occurs when the body crosses over to an anaerobic state from an aerobic state and it suddenly finds itself without enough oxygen to satisfy the muscles and cells crying out for it.

 There are so many benefits to working out and staying active on a regular basis.
 Not only will you experience and enjoy toned muscles, a kicking metabolism, increased sleep quality and strong immune system, but you’ll notice that you are less stressed, less anxious and just plain happier with oodles of energy.
 Studies done at Arizona State University show that exercise actually works better than meditation, relaxation, music therapy and education for releasing stress and dealing with anxiety.
 And, because challenging exercise also helps us to sleep better, when we wake we’re ready to tackle the world with confidence.